rulai-hu/BBG-VoIP/README.md

 ![Project image](readme-img/board.jpg)

+## README Notes

+Commands starting with `$` are meant to be run on the host.
+Commands starting with `#` are meant to be run on the target.

 ## Detailed Overview

 This project uses [PortAudio](http://www.portaudio.com/) for recording sound and [Advanced Linux Sound Architecture (ALSA)](https://alsa-project.org/) for playing and managing sound through a wired USB headset.